 Pre-registered Candidates: developing the practical experience necessary to become clinical animal behaviourists, such as by sitting in on cases, leading cases under the supervision of established clinical animal behaviourists, or seeing cases by themselves and preparing for final assessment.

-ABTC Registered Candidates: established clinical animal behaviourists who have already achieved the clinical standard set by the regulatory umbrella body, ABTC, and are listed on the ABTC register.
+ABTC CAB registered candidates: established clinical animal behaviourists who have already achieved the standard for clinical animal behaviourists set by the regulatory umbrella body, ABTC, and are listed on the ABTC CAB register.
 These practitioners have chosen to undertake the external, independent accreditation offered by ASAB and are preparing for final assessment.

 CONTRIBUTING SUPPORTER MEMBERS